How to Use mkdir, touch, and echo - Create Files in Linux

 Pitfall 1: Typos in Directory Names

-Lina: I typed mkdir documets by mistake...
-I wanted "documents."
+Lina: I typed mkdir documets by mistake.
+I wanted "documents".

-Linny-senpai: That's a common mistake.
-You can recreate it or rename it later with the mv command.
-Make it a habit to verify with ls.
+Linny-senpai: That is a common mistake.
+You can create it again, or rename it with the mv command.

 Pitfall 2: Confusing Redirection Operators